rya-sge/access-denied/_posts/2025-02-10-knn-algorithm-overview.md

 ### Choosing the Right K Value

-Selecting the optimal `K` is crucial for the algorithm's performance:
+The value of `K` drives the performance of the algorithm:

 - **Small K:** Captures fine-grained patterns but may overfit and become sensitive to noise.
 - **Large K:** Generalizes better by considering broader patterns but may miss finer details.